rzarajczyk/rzarajczyk.github.io/macos-running-amd64-images-on-apple-m1.md

 ### Best Option: use different image

-This is realy the easiest and best solution.
+This is really the easiest and best solution.
 Most of the well-known software comes in different images from different publishers, if you can't run one on them - just use others.

 ### (Not an) Option 2: wait till Rosetta support is there

-Well this is not a real option, but there's an issue [https://github.com/docker/roadmap/issues/384](https://github.com/docker/roadmap/issues/384) do add the Apple's [Rosetta 2](https://en.wikipedia.org/wiki/Rosetta_(software)) emulator for Docker Desktop for Mac.
+Well this is not a real option, but there's an issue [https://github.com/docker/roadmap/issues/384](https://github.com/docker/roadmap/issues/384) to add the Apple's [Rosetta 2](https://en.wikipedia.org/wiki/Rosetta_(software)) emulator for Docker Desktop for Mac.
 But it's just an open issue, no commitments have been made.

 ### Option 3: use CPU-emulation and install it on a virtual machine